Early Childhood Education Study Tour

 - Evaluation and reflection of the program

-- Guided visits to Finnish kindergartens, day-care centers and pre-primary education
+- Guided visits to Finnish daycare centers and pre-primary education

-- Participation in the kindergarten’s day-to-day activities, meal time etc.
+- Observation and participation in the daycare center’s day-to-day activities, meal time, outdoor activities etc.

 - Opportunities to talk with teachers and children

 Training methods: The program includes introductions by the instructors to the various themes mentioned above.
-The participatory training methods are widely used in the Finnish education system.
-Particular attention will be paid to reflecting and expanding on the experiences the participants have during their visits to various educational institutions in region.
+Attention will be paid to reflecting and expanding on the experiences the participants have during their visits to various educational institutions in region.
 Every study visit program is carefully evaluated.

 Trainers: Learning Scoop is a Finnish company working in the fields of education and training.
 The staff comprises experienced teachers and early childhood education experts, who have received excellent feedback on their work.